jclarkGRC/django-polls-tutorial-app/README.md

 ## How to use the application

+Set up your database configuration in the settings.py within the mysite directory.
+More information on setting up databases with Django is available here: https://docs.djangoproject.com/en/2.2/topics/install/#database-installation

-After cloning the project run the following command.
+After setting up your database run the following command:

 python manage.py runserver